wdiazplus/HelloWorldGoogle/README.md

 - Remember that We used Python for this example and this is at least in version 3.6

-- The class @classmethod permit that each method or test it could be execute in tyhe same firefox's window.
-If you want run each method for separete should be replace cls for self, delete @classmethod and change methods setUpClass and tearDownClass for setUp and tearDown respectively.
+- The class @classmethod permit that each method or test it could be executed in the same firefox's window.
+If you want run each method for separately, it should be replaced cls for self, delete @classmethod and change methods setUpClass and tearDownClass for setUp and tearDown respectively.

 Your report should look as: